 How Work Injury MD Can Help

-Our staff of medical professionals is here to guide you through your recovery, whether you have recently been involved in a work accident or are struggling to heal from an overuse injury.
+Our experienced Dallas workers’ compensation physicians here to guide you through your recovery, whether you have recently been involved in a work accident or are struggling to heal from an overuse injury.
 We want to get you back on your feet after a leg or knee injury – back at work, without pain.

 We offer a range of treatments, including:

-To learn more about our offerings, or to schedule an appointment with a physician, please call us today or fill out our short electronic contact form.
+To learn more about our offerings, or to schedule an appointment with a workers’ compensation physician in Dallas, please call us today or fill out our short electronic contact form.